Multinomial Naive Bayes Classifier | by Yoann Mocquin | Mar, 2024

 Towards Data Science

-In this new post, we are going to try to understand how works and provide examples with and .
+this new , we are going try to understand how multinomial naive Bayes classifier works and provide working examples with and scikit-learn.

 What we’ll see:

-• What is the multinomial : As opposed to Gaussian Naive Bayes classifiers that rely on assumed Gaussian distribution, multinomial naive Bayes classifiers rely on multinomial distribution.
+• What is the multinomial distribution: As opposed to Gaussian Naive Bayes classifiers that rely on assumed Gaussian distribution, multinomial naive Bayes classifiers rely on multinomial distribution.

-• The general to create classifiers that rely on Bayes theorem, together with the naive assumption that the input features are of each other given a target class.
+• The general approach to create classifiers that rely on Bayes theorem, together with the naive assumption that the input features are independent of each other given a target class.

-• How a multinomial classifier is “fitted” by /estimating the multinomial probabilities for each class — using the smoothing trick to handle empty features.
+• How a multinomial classifier is “fitted” by learning/estimating the multinomial probabilities for each class — using the smoothing trick to handle empty features.

 • How the probabilities of a new sample are computed, using the log-space trick to avoid underflow.